no-garlic/lyrical/README.md

  - Add a Rhyme feature somehow to the edit page (different selection mode?)
  - Update default page upon login
- - Update TODO List, work out what happens now, and what is backlog 1 - Add a 'Clear' button for rhymes and regenerate modes 1 - Empty song - right song lyrics panel should be empty 2 - Sort order of new generations
+ - Update TODO List, work out what happens now, and what is backlog
+ - Add a 'Clear' button for rhymes and regenerate modes
+ - Empty song - right song lyrics panel should be empty
+ - Sort order of new generations
-2 - Make new generations light grey until clicked on
+ - Make new generations light grey until clicked on
-1 - Make sure a word is selected before regenerate words button is active 1 - Make sure 1 or more words are selected before regenerate lyrics button is active 1 - Delete page_edit and update navigation
+ - Make sure a word is selected before regenerate words button is active
+ - Make sure 1 or more words are selected before regenerate lyrics button is active
+ - Delete page_edit and update navigation
-1 - Move navigate buttons by moving outer frame to sidebar.html 2 - Double click on song page to go to Next
+ - Move navigate buttons by moving outer frame to sidebar.html
+ - Double click on song page to go to Next
-2 - Create Lyrics button on names.html goes to page 2 of edit (or dblclick?)
+ - Create Lyrics button on names.html goes to page 2 of edit (or dblclick?)
-3 - Create at least 1 proper structure template in the migration 3 - Add bootstrap icons to buttons
+ - Create at least 1 proper structure template in the migration
+ - Add bootstrap icons to buttons
-3 - Move Next and Prev Buttons - try just under the page 3 - Set browser title to song name
+ - Move Next and Prev Buttons - try just under the page
+ - Set browser title to song name
-2 - Refactor using btn-generate for songId - get it from document.body instead
+ - Refactor using btn-generate for songId - get it from document.body instead
-1 - Bug: Handle duplicate song name from LLM quietly (and check against exclude words) 1 - Click Generate, and it shows that you need to save or undo, however it is already saved 1 - Bug: drag-drop word + undo does not undo changes
+ - Bug: Handle duplicate song name from LLM quietly (and check against exclude words)
+ - Click Generate, and it shows that you need to save or undo, however it is already saved
+ - Bug: drag-drop word + undo does not undo changes
-1 - Disable Regenerate button if not saved.
+ - Disable Regenerate button if not saved.
+ - Bug: textedit + save does not update right panel song lyrics
+ - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
-1 - Bug: textedit + save does not update right panel song lyrics 1 - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.
+ - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.

 ## Todo

-1 - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)

 Prompts: